qdrant/landing_page/qdrant-landing/content/blog/vector-search-for-content-based-video-recommendation-gladys-and-sam-vector-space-talks.md

   - Video Recommender
   - content based recommendation
 ---
 > "*The vector search engine that we chose is Qdrant, but why did we choose it?
 Actually, it answers all the load constraints and the technical needs that we had.
 It allows us to do a fast neighbor search.
-It has a python API which match the recommendous tag that we have.*”\
+It has a python API which matches the recommender tag that we have.*”\
 -- Gladys Roch
 >

 Gladys Roch is a French Machine Learning Engineer at Dailymotion working on recommender systems for video content.

-> "*We don't have the full control and at the end the cost of their solution is very high for a very low proposal.
+> "*We don't have full control and at the end the cost of their solution is very high for a very low proposal.
 So after that we tried to benchmark other solutions and we found out that Qdrant was easier for us to implement.*”\
 -- Samuel Leonardo Gracio
 >

-Samuel Leonardo Gracio, a Senior Machine Learning Engineer at Dailymotion, is a 26-year-old French Machine Learning Engineer, mainly working on recommender systems and video classification.
+Samuel Leonardo Gracio, a Senior Machine Learning Engineer at Dailymotion, mainly works on recommender systems and video classification.

 ***Listen to the episode on [Spotify](https://open.spotify.com/episode/4YYASUZKcT5A90d6H2mOj9?si=a5GgBd4JTR6Yo3HBJfiejQ), Apple Podcast, Podcast addicts, Castbox.
 You can also watch this episode on [YouTube](https://youtu.be/z_0VjMZ2JY0).***